“What must I do to inherit eternal life?” this rich young ruler asked.

 More Difficult for the Wealthy?

-To return to the rich, young ruler, Jesus told him that despite having followed what the man saw as the letter of the law, he had missed the issue of the heart, or as we sometimes say, he missed the spirit of the law.
-To point this out to the young man, Jesus said to him, “One thing you still lack, sell all that you possess and distribute it to the poor.”
+To return to the rich and young ruler who had asked Jesus the original question, Jesus told him that despite having followed what the man saw as the letter of the law, the young man had missed the issue of the heart, or as we sometimes say, he missed the spirit of the law.
+To point this out to him, Jesus said, “One thing you still lack, sell all that you possess and distribute it to the poor.”

 When the man seemingly refused to do this, Jesus went on to say, “How hard it is for those who are wealthy to enter the kingdom of God!”